tonyx/Sharpino/README.md

 ## Projects
 __Sharpino.Lib.Core__:

 - [Core.fs](Sharpino.Lib.Core/Core.fs): Abstract definition of _Events_, _Commands_ and _Undoer_ (the reverse of a command to be used if storage lacks transaction between streams).
 Definition of _EvolveUnForgivingErrors_ and "normal" _Evolve_.
 The former raises an error if there are some events that cannot be applied to the current state of the context.
 The latter just skip those events.

 __Sharpino.Lib__:

-- [CommandHandler.fs](Sharpino.Lib/CommandHandler.fs): gets and stores snapshots, execute commands, and produces and store events using the __event store__.
+- [CommandHandler.fs](Sharpino.Lib/CommandHandler.fs): gets and stores snapshots, executes commands, and produces and stores events using the __event store__.
-- [LightCommandHandler.fs](Sharpino.Lib/LightCommandHandler.fs): gets and stores snapshots, execute commands, produces and store events using an event store that supports pub/sub model ( Eventstoredb ).
+- [LightCommandHandler.fs](Sharpino.Lib/LightCommandHandler.fs): gets and stores snapshots, executes commands, produces and stores events using an event store that supports pub/sub model ( Eventstoredb ).
 - [DbStorage.fs](Sharpino.Lib/PgEventStore.fs) and [MemoryStorage.fs](Sharpino.Lib/MemoryStorage.fs): Manages persistency in Postgres or in-memory.
 - [Cache.fs](Sharpino.Lib/Cache.fs).
 Cache current state.